Student loans are the largest source of debt in the United States after mortgages, hence why financial aid is more important than ever.

 Types of federal aid

-Here are the types of aid available through Federal Student Aid.
+Here are the types of assistance available through Federal Student Aid.

 Grants are usually given based on a student’s need, and typically do not need to be repaid.
 There are many federal grants available to students attending four-year colleges or universities, community colleges, and career schools.
 These include Federal Pell Grants, Federal Supplemental Education Opportunity Grants (FSEOG), Teach Education Assistance for College and Higher Education (TEACH) Grants, and Iraq and Afghanistan Grants.